MicrosoftDocs/dynamics-365-customer-engagement/ce/developer/use-source-control-solution-files.md

 ---
-title: "Use source control with solution files (Developer Guide for Dynamics 365 Customer Engagement) | MicrosoftDocs"
+title: "Use source control with solution files (Developer Guide for Dynamics 365 for Customer Engagement) | MicrosoftDocs"
 description: "The SolutionPackager tool can be used with any source control system.
 After a solution .zip file has been extracted to a folder, simply add and submit the files to your source control system.
 These files can then be synchronized on another computer where they can be packed into a new identical solution .zip file." ms.custom: "" ms.date: 10/31/2017